swyxio/brain/apis/react-cache.md

 `react-cache` is a reference React Suspense cache implementation maintained by the React team.
 It was previously known as `simple-cache-provider`.
-[The entire codebase](https://github.com/facebook/react/blob/master/packages/react-cache/src/ReactCache.js) is only about 400 lines of Flow-typed code.
+[The entire codebase](https://github.com/facebook/react/blob/master/packages/react-cache/src/ReactCache.js) is less than 200 lines of Flow-typed code.
+You can see usage examples in the [Suspense fixture](https://github.com/facebook/react/blob/master/fixtures/unstable-async/suspense/src/components/UserPage.js).

-**Note: There is a newer implementation of react cache that will be released in future with a slightly different API (including key based invalidation.
-[Check this PR](https://github.com/facebook/react/pull/13337) for a preview.**
+**Note: `react-cache` is under very active development - this document is more likely than the others to be out of date.** For example, `createCache` no longer exists.

+This was last updated on Nov 13 2018.

 ## Important Concepts